Term Life Insurance

-Term Life Insurance provides death protection for a stated time period, or term for a specified premium.
+Term Life Insurance provides death protection for a stated time period or term for a specified premium.
 It is usually considered the simplest form of life insurance.
 It was developed to provide life insurance for a limited period of time, for an inexpensive rate.
 Since term insurance can be purchased in large amounts for an inexpensive premium, it is well suited for short-range goals, such as to cover loans or income replacement during child-raising years.

 Whole life provides insurance for the insured’s whole life as long as a specified premium is paid.
 It also has a savings component that builds over time and can be used in wealth accumulation.
 The insurance company essentially makes all the decisions regarding the policy.
-Regular premiums both pay insurance costs and cause equity to build in the saving account.
+Regular premiums both pay insurance costs and cause equity to build in the savings account.
 A fixed death benefit is paid to the beneficiary along with the balance of the savings account.

 Indexed universal life is very much like regular universal life, however, instead of a declared interest rate, the actual rate earned is tied to a calculation against different stock market indices.
 It does provide a floor by way of a minimum interest rate.
 This allows for the policy owner to share in some of the upsides of these markets without the downturns.

 Life Marketing Manager